 In this blog, we will cover:

 Fast forward to today and a trip through the lighting department of your local hardware store most likely offers you hundreds of different options - and infinitely more if you look online.
-Not only can you choose between dozens of different energy efficient bulbs, you can also opt for different colors of lighting as well.
+Not only can you choose between dozens of different energy-efficient bulbs, but you can also opt for different colors of lighting as well.

 Most CFL lights offer what is known as cool light, or white light, while LED lighting can be found in both cool and warm (yellow) light.
-Today, many smart LED lighting options allow homeowners to change the hues of the lights in their home with programs like the Google Home App's Color Picker".
+Today, many smart LED lighting options allow homeowners to change the hues of the lights in their home dynamically, with programs like the Google Home App's Color Picker or through voice commands with Alexa and Siri.

 This short article explores the differences between what is known as “warm” and “cool” lighting to help homeowners pick the best lighting option for different parts of their home.